vpilo/homeassistant_electrolux_status/README.md

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=mauro-midolo_homeassistant_electrolux_status&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=mauro-midolo_homeassistant_electrolux_status)

 [![Donate](https://img.shields.io/static/v1?label=PayPal&message=Buy%20Me%20a%20Coffee&color=green&logo=PayPal)](https://paypal.me/mauromi?country.x=IT&locale.x=it_IT)
-## ⚠️ Important Notice: API Changes and Library Discontinuation
+## ⚠️ Important Notice: the old API support has been discontinued.
+I am working on a new integration with new APIs.

-**Attention:** The APIs provided by Electrolux have undergone significant changes, and the library "pyelectroluxconnect" that this project previously relied on has been discontinued.
+The current alpha release is a quick and dirty adaptation of the former integration with very limited support (some entities are missing, no commands can be sent to the appliance and for some people the integration won't start at all).

-I am currently working on a migration plan to adapt to the new APIs.
-Please be aware that the current state may be affected, and I recommend users to regularly monitor this repository for updates.
+I am currectly rewriting the model to adapt it to the new APIs and I hope to release a new version in the next few days

+As the former project has been deleted, you will need to delete the existing HACS integration and add a new repository in HACS : https://github.com/albaintor/homeassistant_electrolux_status

 If you are interested in contributing to the project and assisting with the integration of the new APIs, your contributions are more than welcome!
 Feel free to fork the repository, make changes, and submit a pull request.